brennen04/Crop-Classifier/README.md

 - Deeper understanding of **imbalanced classification problems**.
 - Practical exposure to **ensemble learning, regularisation, and neural networks** in R.

 ---

-## 📂 Structure
-- `data/` – WinnData.csv (raw dataset, not included due to licensing).
-- `scripts/` – R scripts for preprocessing, training, and evaluation.
-- `results/` – Model outputs, plots, and metrics.

----